Basant-Hatem/Basant-Hatem/README.md

 <!-- Main Title -->
 <h2 align="center">Hi there 👋 I'm Basant Hatem</h2>
 <h4 align="center">🎓 Software Engineer | 💻 Full Stack .NET Developer in Progress | 🎨 UI/UX Designer</h4>
+I'm a Software Engineering student at Cairo University with a passion for crafting clean code and meaningful user experiences.
+From backend logic and database design to pixel-perfect UI — I enjoy building complete systems that are both functional and beautiful.

+I'm currently diving deep into the .NET ecosystem and learning how to connect the dots between C#, SQL, APIs, and responsive frontend design.
+With every project I join, I aim to grow, collaborate, and bring ideas to life — step by step, and always with purpose.

 ---
 <p align="center">